VarynInc/TweenJS/README.md

 The Timeline class synchronizes multiple tweens and allows them to be controlled as a group.

 **Ease**
 The Ease class provides a collection of easing functions for use with TweenJS.
 It does not use the standard 4 param easing signature.
 Instead it uses a single param which indicates the current linear ratio (0 to 1) of the tween.

 ## Thanks
 Special thanks to [Robert Penner](http://flashblog.robertpenner.com/) for his easing equations, which form the basis for the Ease class.

+## Build the library

+All source code is in the `./src` folder.
+After updating any source code, run the tests to verify your changes.
+See [`./tests/README.md`](./tests/README.md).
+If you add new code, please add a test case to validate your new code.
+In order to run the tests you need to run the `build next` process as the tests are run against the `tweenjs-NEXT.js` library.

+Do not edit the library files in `./lib` directly, these files are generated from the `./src` folder by the build process.
+To build this library, see [`./build/README.md`](./build/README.md).